go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 This example assumes [traefik](https://traefik.io) version 2 installed and configured to [use docker as a configuration provider](https://docs.traefik.io/providers/docker/).

-We also make a few assumtions here which you'll most likely need to adjust for your traefik setup:
+We also make a few assumptions here which you'll most likely need to adjust for your traefik setup:

 * Your domain is `vikunja.example.com`
 * The entrypoint you want to make vikunja available from is called `https`